muzaffar640/commitpress/.github/pull_request_template.md

 - [ ] No breaking changes (or they are documented)
 - [ ] TypeScript types are updated (if applicable)

-## Database-Free Philosophy
+## CommitPress Philosophy

-- [ ] This change maintains the database-free nature of the project
+- [ ] This change maintains the database-free nature of CommitPress
 - [ ] This change doesn't add unnecessary complexity
-- [ ] This change aligns with the "two-commit workflow" principle
+- [ ] This change aligns with the "commit-to-publish" workflow principle

 ## Additional context